Connect with Us Remotely

 Policy Studies is an interdisciplinary major that requires 10 courses, including the popular, first-year course PST 101: Introduction to the Analysis of Public Policy, which meets several lower division requirements and serves as an introduction to the major.

-The Policy Studies (PST) courses listed below are open to all students in any undergraduate major, unless otherwise designated.
+These courses are open to any student unless otherwise

 The Public Administration and International Affairs (PAI) courses are taught by faculty from the department of Public Administration and International Affairs, which houses Maxwell's #1-ranked MPA program.

 >> Download the "Fall 2021 Course Selection Guide" (pdf).

 Bill Coplin, this course is structured so that students practice the full set

 of skills employers want through the study of public policy.

 T 5:00-6:20 Open to freshmen, sophomores, and juniors.
 Meets five times

 and requires 35 hours community service.
 Taught by Michelle Walker, this